le717/Blocks/Documentation/Tutorial.md

 ### Task #1: Adding a Blocked Wall ###

 The first modding example we will do is add a Blocked Wall to the layout.
-We remember from the Legend a Blocked Wall is signified by a `BW`.
+We remember from the Character Legend a Blocked Wall is signified by a `BW`.
-(If at any time you do not remember a code, fell free to peek back at the Legend. :wink:) To start, we are going to add a Blocked Wall on the top row, at the 8th column.
+(If at any time you do not remember a code, fell free to peek back at the Character Legend. :wink:) To start, we are going to add a Blocked Wall on the top row, at the 8th column.
 However, before we add the wall, we need to speak a bit about indentation.

 #### Lesson #2: Indentation Matters! ####